 - Mow regularly and as needed.
 Alternate your mowing pattern to avoid creating ruts.

 Fall is the best season for planting trees and shrubs!
 Weather conditions are cool and allow plants to establish roots in the new location before spring rains and summer heat stimulate new top growth.
 A little bit of Fall planning and prepping can really give way to a wonderful spring season.

 - Rake leaves as needed.

-Protect young trees, shrubs, and perennials from fluctuating and extreme temperatures.
-Use wraps and plant covers to help lessen the potential winter damage.
+- Protect shrubs - Protect young trees, shrubs, and perennials from fluctuating and extreme temperatures.
+Use wraps and plant cover to help lessen the potential winter damage.

 - Water early - Don't forget to water young trees and shrubs when you can!
 Once the ground freezes, you can take a break until it thaws out again.